coixinet/spain-id/readme.md

 ## Credits

-*Note*: For the most part this is an adaptation of these algorithms https://gist.github.com/afgomez/5691823
+*Note*: Based on these [algorithms](https://gist.github.com/afgomez/5691823)

-CIF validation has been fixed, and code style changed.
+CIF validation has been fixed, added TypeScript support, and code style changed.